 History and Standardization of Measurements

 The development of standardized measurement systems was driven by the need for accuracy in trade, science, and engineering.
-The metric system, which includes grams, was established in France in the late 18th century and quickly gained acceptance worldwide due to its simplicity and decimal-based structure.
+So the metric system, which includes grams, was established in France in the late 18th century and quickly gained acceptance worldwide due to its simplicity and decimal-based structure.
 In contrast, the imperial system, which includes teaspoons, evolved over centuries in England and was later adopted by the United States.

 Essential Concepts in Converting Teaspoons to Grams